EdgarStevenC/potential-driven-biological-flow-cpp/README.md

 This is not:

-- a validated hemodynamic model;
 - a complete CFD solver;
 - a finite-element implementation;
 - a physiological simulator;
 - a plant-root, pollen-tube, or cardiac-specific model;
-- a replacement for specialized numerical simulation frameworks.

 It is a focused demonstration of how mechanistic modeling concepts can be expressed in code.